IMPACT of sustainability-oriented startup support

 .Green startups have more difficulties raising capital than non-green ones (see Green Startup Monitor 2018).
 At the same time, they are particularly attractive high potentials.
 They can develop great performance potential both in terms of economic factors and in terms of their environmental impact.

-In view of the necessary transformation towards a sustainable economic system, the promotion of these innovative start-ups is therefore of great importance both in terms of environmental and economic policy.
+In view of the necessary transformation toward a sustainable economic system, support for these innovative startups is therefore of great importance in terms of both environmental and economic policy.

-With the Green Start-up Special Programme, the German Federal Environmental Foundation (DBU) is for the first time in Germany setting up a national funding programme that specifically supports those start-ups that contribute to a green economy.
+With the Green Startup Special Program, the Deutsche Bundesstiftung Umwelt (DBU) is establishing a national funding program for the first time in Germany that specifically supports those startups that make a contribution to a Green Economy.
 The DBU has the following requirements for funded projects:

 - They should achieve sustainable effects in practice,

-The project strengthens the transformation to a sustainable economy and supports the achievement of the objectives of the Energy system transformation, the Climate Protection Plan 2050 and other sustainability policy objectives in Germany.
+The project strengthened the transformation to a sustainable economy.
+In this way, it contributed to achieving the goals of the energy transition, Climate Protection Plan 2050 and other sustainability policy objectives in Germany.

-In addition, the IMPACT project improves the possibility for start-up support actors, such as the DBU, to monitor and control the achievement of the above-mentioned self-imposed goal.
+In addition, the Impact project improved the possibility for startup funding actors, as well as the DBU, to monitor and control the achievement of the above-mentioned self-set ambition.